GavanWilhite/OpenTemple/README.md

 # OpenTemple

-OpenTemple is a set of project files for quickly constructing a set laser-cut temples.
+OpenTemple is a set of project files for quickly constructing laser-cut temples.
 Useful for events like community rituals, festivals, or weddings.

 Designs are flexible to facilitate multiple uses.
 Original use and interpretations are included as a starting point.